marcinhlybin/prometheus-barman-exporter/README.md

 # Barman exporter for Prometheus

-The `barman-exporter` runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
+The barman exporter runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
 JSON output may change in the future and break some of the functionalities in the exporter.

-By default `barman-exporter` outputs the metrics to stdout.
-If everything looks good you may want to export it as a textfile by running:
+By default `barman-exporter` runs as a service on 127.0.0.1:9780 with metrics refresh every hours.

+You can also run barman-exporter from cron with `-f` to output results to a textfile:

 ```
 barman-exporter -f /var/lib/prometheus/node_exporter/barman.prom
 ```

-and tell `node_exporter` to use it with `--collector.textfile.directory` option.
+Remember to tell `node_exporter` to use this path with `--collector.textfile.directory` option.

 ## Grafana dashboard